Lawyer Erin Brandt (nee Kizell), Contributor.

 We’ve written before about the rights afforded to pregnant employees and new parents by both the British Columbia Employment Standards Act (the ESA) and Human Rights Code (the Code).
 At the risk of repeating ourselves, here’s a brief review of some of the legal protections available to BC employees when it comes to having children (for more details, see our earlier posts here and here):

-- A pregnant employee is entitled a certain amount of unpaid pregnancy and maternity/parental leave from work under the ESA.
+- A pregnant employee is entitled a certain amount of unpaid maternity/parental leave from work under the ESA.

-- An employer may not fire an employee or change a condition of their employment because they are pregnant, or for taking pregnancy or maternity/parental leave under the ESA.
+- An employer may not fire an employee or change a condition of their employment because they are pregnant, or for taking maternity/parental leave under the ESA.

 - After your leave is over, your employer must return you to the same position you held before your leave, or one that is comparable, unless the employer’s operations have been suspended or discontinued.